zzxwill/oss/intl.en-US/Developer Guide/Upload files/Multipart upload.md

 # Multipart upload {#concept_wzs_2gb_5db .concept}

-## Use cases {#section_y4d_tgb_5db .section}

 For the object larger than 5 GB, you can use the multipart upload to split it into multiple data blocks \(called parts in OSS\) and upload them separately.
 When you have uploaded all parts, OSS constructs the object from the uploaded parts.

 We recommend that you use the multipart upload in the following scenarios: